oopsmonk/documentation/client-libraries/1.5/introduction/overview.md

 #### __Community Resources__ ####
 [Link](https://github.com/iota-community)

-Here could appear your library, please feel free to create a Pull Request and add it! :-)
+Here your library could appear, please feel free to create a Pull Request and add it! :-)

 ---------------